 Urgent Dental Care

 Our priority continues to be the safety of our team and our patients.
-As demand on our service increases, we continue to adapt how we work in line with national guidance.
+As demand for our service increases, we continue to adapt how we work in line with national guidance.
 This means you may not get an appointment today.
-We understand this frustration but please be kind and respect our team; we are doing our best to help you as soon as possible.
+We understand this frustration, but please be kind and respect our team; we are doing our best to help you as soon as possible.

 What we do